huitseeker/miden-vm/README.md

 ## Performance

+> **Note:** The benchmarks in this section are outdated and need to be updated following the migration to the Plonky3 backend.
+Additionally, 128-bit security level is not currently supported.

 The benchmarks below should be viewed only as a rough guide for expected future performance.
 The reasons for this are twofold:

 1. Not all constraints have been implemented yet, and we expect that there will be some slowdown once constraint evaluation is completed.